pennyyohah/MSBD5001-Spring-2022/README.md

 # MSBD5001-Spring-2022

-The repo of MSBD5001 individual Kaggle Competition.
+This is the repo of MSBD 5001 individual Kaggle Competition.

+The task is predicting pneumonia in kidney transplant recipients.